GeminiDRSoftware/DRAGONSWorkshops/Workshops/BasicDRAGONS-2hr/sphinx/what_are_primitives.rst

       correction?
    #.
 Which parameter from which primitive do I need to modify to turn off
       the dark correction?
    #.
-Which parameter from which primtiive do I need to modify to change the
+Which parameter from which primitive do I need to modify to change the
       rejection method during the final stacking of the frames?
 What are the available options?